Skip to main content Skip to footer

 Your sales team closes deals every month.
 But something’s off — you can’t pinpoint where your best customers actually come from.
 Which marketing campaigns actually drive revenue?
 Where do your best customers come from?
 When budget planning season arrives, you’re stuck making educated guesses about where to invest next year’s resources.

 Understanding lead sources?
 It changes everything.
 A lead source is the specific channel, method, or touchpoint where prospects first discover your business.
-It’s how you connect marketing spend to real revenue.
 When you track lead sources properly, you can see which channels produce the highest-quality prospects, calculate real ROI for each marketing investment, and make data-driven decisions about resource allocation.

-We’ll walk through the lead source types that drive B2B revenue, 15 examples that work, and how to track and optimize them for maximum impact.
+Below we’ll walk through the lead source types that drive B2B revenue, shining a light on how to track and optimize them for maximum impact.
 You’ll also see how to avoid common tracking mistakes — and how a smart, automated platform can capture the insights you actually need.

 Key takeaways

-• Implement multi-touch attribution for complex B2B sales: Track every touchpoint from first contact to closed deal since most prospects interact with multiple channels before buying.
+• Use multi-touch attribution for B2B buying journeys: track every meaningful touchpoint since most deals involve multiple channels before closing.

 Try monday CRM